jakemcc/jakemccrary.com/source/_posts/2014-07-25-building-the-ergodox-keyboard.markdown

 you to tell when you fingers are above the home row.
 I'd recommend doing this.

-For keyswitches I bought Cherry MX Blues through Massdrop.
+For key switches I bought Cherry MX Blues through Massdrop.
 Blues are extremely clicky.
 You can easily hear me typing in every room of my apartment.
 It is very satisfying.